Ben-Does-Arcade/Ben-Does-Arcade/README.md

 ## My Thought Process

+All projects are:

 * Treated as if they were in production or an enterprise environment
 * Documented extensively

+There's still lots of projects that do not meet this criteria, at least they don't yet.
+For those projects, they will be private until they do meet these criteria.

+Nobody wants to look at undocumented garbage that's hard to understand how it all works.

 # My Latest Projects